-This story contains traumatic content.
-First Nations readers are advised that this story contains images and names of people who have passed away.
+Content Warning: Aboriginal and Torres Strait Islander readers are advised that this story contains images and names of a Noongar person who has passed away.

 For the second time in just six months, the WA Coroner has told WA Police to rein in their use of a dangerous hold known as the ‘prone position’ when restraining people experiencing mental health crises.